 Recent Accounting Pronouncements In April 2009, the Financial Accounting Standards Board (FASB) issued Staff Position No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly (FSP 157-4), which is effective for interim and annual periods ending after June 15, 2009.
 FSP 157-4 provides additional guidance for determining fair value and requires new disclosures regarding the categories of fair value instruments, as well as the inputs and valuation techniques utilized to determine fair value and any changes to the inputs and valuation techniques during the period.
-The Company will apply the disclosure provisions as appropriate in future filings.
+The Company adopted this staff position upon issuance and it had no material impact on its consolidated financial statements.

-In April 2009, the FASB issued Staff Position No.107-1 and Accounting Principles Board (APB) 28-1, Interim Disclosures About Fair Value of Financial Instruments, effective for interim and annual periods ending after June 15, 2009.
+In April 2009, the FASB issued Staff Position No. 107-1 and Accounting Principles Board (APB) 28-1, Interim Disclosures About Fair Value of Financial Instruments, effective for interim and annual periods ending after June 15, 2009.
 The staff position requires fair value disclosures of financial instruments on a quarterly basis, as well as new disclosures regarding the methodology and significant assumptions underlying the fair value measures and any changes to the methodology and assumptions during the reporting period.
-The Company will apply the disclosure provisions as appropriate in future filings.
+The Company adopted this staff position upon issuance and it had no material impact on its consolidated financial statements.